How to structure B2B marketing team?

 B2B Marketing Team Structure FAQ

-B2B marketing teams fail when they copy generic org charts instead of building function-specific structures aligned to their GTM model and growth constraints.
+Most B2B marketing teams fail for the same reason.
+They copy generic org charts instead of building function-specific structures aligned to their GTM model and growth constraints, and then wonder why pipeline predictability collapses the moment headcount freezes hit.
 The Starr Conspiracy has helped dozens of B2B tech companies design marketing organizations that restore pipeline predictability while operating under headcount freezes and budget cuts.

 This hub answers 22 of the most common questions about B2B marketing team structure, covering everything from your first marketing hire to global team design.